 You may have heard that coronaviruses can infect animals and wondered whether your pets could get COVID-19 -- or pass the virus to you.

 Coronaviruses are a large family of viruses.
 Some cause illness in people, and some, like canine and feline coronaviruses, infect only animals.

 In rare cases, a coronavirus jumps from animals to humans.
-This is thought to have happened for the virus that causes COVID-19, as well as two other types of deadly coronaviruses, Middle East respiratory syndrome (MERS) and severe acute respiratory syndrome (SARS).
+A small number of pets have been infected with the virus that causes COVID-19.
+This is thought to have also happened with two other types of deadly coronaviruses, Middle East respiratory syndrome (MERS) and severe acute respiratory syndrome (SARS).
 All three originated in bats.

 Can dogs get the coronavirus?

 There are a few reports of dogs being infected.
 Experts believe that the pets caught the new coronavirus from close contact with people who had it.

 A few cats have reportedly tested positive for COVID-19 after they came into contact with people who were infected.
 They include pet cats and zoo animals.

 Early studies have found that cats are the animals most likely to catch the new coronavirus.
 They can also show symptoms of COVID-19 and might be able to pass it to other cats.

 New studies show that two domestic cats in the U.K. were infected with COVID-19.
 These cats got the virus from humans and had mild to severe respiratory symptoms.

 Are any other types of pets at risk?